ONLINE HELP

 The array is declared in the same way as simple arrays (for more details, see Array type).

-When copying instances of classes, all the members of the class are copied into the new instance except for the arrays.
-Therefore, if the value of an array member is modified, this value is modified in all the instances.
+When copying class instances, all the members of the class are copied to the new instance, except for the arrays.
+Therefore, if the value of an array member is modified, it is also modified in all the instances.

 To get independent arrays in all instances of classes, a local array must be declared as follows:

-Remark: To get independent arrays in all instances of classes:
+Note: To obtain independent arrays in all class instances:

-1. Open the project description window: on the "Project" tab, in the "Project" group, click "Description".
+1. Open the project description window.
+To do so, go to the "Project" tab, "Project" group, and click "Description".

-2. In the "Compilation" tab, check "Arrays: the assignment copies the content".
+2. In the "Compilation" tab, check the "Arrays: assignment copies contents" option..

 For more details, see Project description, compilation tab.